|Dissolving views (part 2)

 Right: Outdoor projection of the Rock of Ages slides on the side of a large building in Melbourne by the Australian Salvation Army, 1894.

-this series of 12 effect slides in slides #7 and #8.
-It was made by the
+This series of 12 effect slides was also made by the

-Set no 31 consists of three parts, of which this is the second, with 'Day and Night Scenes' of cathedrals.
-They form 6 pairs of dissolving views.
+Set no 31 consists of three parts, of which this is the second with five 'Day and Night Scenes'.
+Two scenes consist of three slides because an interior photo has been added.

 A five part dissolving view of a picturesque landscape with a watermill made by Barnard and Son, London.
 They are titled 'The Saesons' and are numbered 1 - 5.

 The round pictures are mounted in a wooden frame.

 and Peace.
 Two completely different scenes at the same location.
 The images are from the original illustrations by the

 famous French printmaker and book illustrator Gustave Dore.
 Fitted in a

 wooden frame, marked 'Dissolving Views, a.
 War, Dore.' and 'Dissolving Views, b.
 Peace, Dore.'

 City Chambers Scotland.
 Two photographic lantern slides that clearly